OSTLCLab/gcloud-iot-tutorial/README.md

 Device state topic : Create new topic 'status' Stackdriver Logging : None
 ```
-4. Create an RS265 key pair in PEM format for your Device: https://cloud.google.com/iot/docs/how-tos/credentials/keys
+4. On your deivce (Raspberry PI): Open the console and create an RS265 key pair in PEM format: https://cloud.google.com/iot/docs/how-tos/credentials/keys
-ToDo: Add process for Windows

 5. Create a new device: Select the Divices Tab and choose "Create a Device"
 ```
 Device ID : pde-module-0001